Dre Campbell Farm

 • Red clover

-Just as there are good tomato companion plants, some can be bad as well.
-Some might stunt plant growth and harbor pests, so it’s wise to keep them well away.
+Just as there are good tomato companion plants, some can be bad.
+Some might stunt plant growth and harbor pests, so it is wise to keep them away.

 Here are some plants you should avoid planting next to tomatoes.